Getting Started with KW47-LOC

 2.3 MCUXpresso Config Tools

-The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso software development kits (SDK) projects and also provides pin and clock tools to generate initialization C code for custom board support.
+The MCUXpresso Config Tool is an integrated suite of tools that guide users in creating new MCUXpresso SDK projects and also provides pin and clock tools to generate initialization C code for custom board support.
 The tool is fully integrated as a part of MCUXpresso integrated development environment (IDE) or as a separate tool (if using a different IDE).

 MCUXpresso Config Tools